Boeing hit with 32 whistleblower claims, as dead worker’s case reviewed

 The outcome of OSHA’s review of the case is not referenced in the documents and remains unclear.

 OSHA did not respond to requests for comment.

-Boeing did not respond to inquiries in time for publication.
+Boeing said that safety was a “top priority” for both its workers and passengers on its aircraft.

+“For more than a decade, Boeing has had a safety initiative called Go4Zero that aims to eliminate all workplace injuries.
+Over that time, we’ve reduced serious injuries by 26 percent and recordable injuries by 62 percent, and we continue to make progress,” a spokesperson said in a statement.

 The revelations come as the public testimony of a number of current and former Boeing employees is refocusing attention on the aircraft manufacturer’s allegedly hostile environment for whistleblowers and lax safety standards.